cltk/cltk/docs/includes/basic_use_example.rst

-:class:`cltk.nlp.NLP()` has pre-configured processing pipelines for a number of languages.
+:class:`cltk.nlp.NLP()` has pre-configured processing pipelines for a number of :ref:`Languages`_.
 Executing :meth:`cltk.nlp.NLP.analyze()` returns a :obj:`cltk.core.data_types.Doc` object, which contains all processed information.

+To process text:

 .. code-block:: python